madhavkhurana1005/AI-Projects/README.md

 ## 🚀 Overview

-This project explores whether **domain-adaptive pretraining using Masked Language Modeling (MLM)** improves downstream performance on a sentiment classification task.
+This project investigates whether **domain-adaptive pretraining using Masked Language Modeling (MLM)** improves downstream performance on a sentiment classification task.

 We fine-tune **DistilBERT** on the IMDB dataset in two stages:

 1. **MLM fine-tuning (unsupervised)** on IMDB text
 2. **Sentiment classification fine-tuning (supervised)**

-We then compare performance against a **baseline DistilBERT model** trained directly on classification.
+We then compare results against a **baseline DistilBERT model** trained directly on classification.

 ---